 Asthma - A spasmodic contraction of the bronchi causing breathing difficulties.
 It may be inherited, but other possible causes are allergies, stress and bronchitis.

-Ataxia - A condition affecting the muscles, causing lack of co-ordination.
+Ataxia - A condition affecting the muscles, causing a lack of coordination.
 It is a symptom of nervous disorders.

 Atrophy - Tissue wasting disease caused by inactivity.